ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python3.md

 elif (diffexp < -50):
 	print("Very Downregulated")

-# You can use "and" & "or" to write more complex conditions
+# You can use "and", "or", & "not" to write more complex conditions
 if (diffexp > 0 and diffexp < 50):
 	print("Differential expression between 0 and 50")